 Tips - Interviews

 If your application is successful you will be interviewed and you may be asked to take tests to see if you’re the right person for the job.
-You’ll need to sell yourself and convince the employer that their apprenticeship is right for you.
+You’ll need to sell yourself and convince the employer that you are right for their apprenticeship.

 - Research the employer and what the apprenticeship will involve.